 In collaboration with a native Tagalog speaker, we created “Everyday Tagalog for Parents.”

 It is a membership library of Tagalog phrases for parents of young children to use on a routinely basis.
 It includes many common phrases that you may use on a daily basis.
-One to two themes will be released every month for members, and the phrase list grows throughout the year.
+New themes will be added, and the phrase list grows throughout the year.

 Components of the Program: